Tariq Ramadan: Debate

 In a French television debate in 2003 with Nicolas Sarkozy, Sarkozy accused Ramadan of defending the stoning of adulterers, a punishment supposedly warranted by a section of the Islamic penal code known as hudud.
 Ramadan replied that Sarkozy was wrong.
 He said that he opposed corporal punishments, stoning and the death penalty and that he is in favor of a moratorium on these practices to open the debate among Islamic scholars in Muslim-majority countries that enforce them.
 Many people, including Sarkozy, were outraged.
 Ramadan later defended his position arguing that, because it involved religious texts that Muslims take seriously, the law would have to be properly understood and contextualized.
 Ramadan argued that in Muslim countries, the simple act to "condemn" will not change anything, but with a moratorium, it could open the way for further debate.
 He thinks that such a debate can only lead to an abolition of these rules.

-In October 2007, Warraq participated in an Intelligence Squared debate "We Should Not Be Reluctant to Assert the Superiority of Western Values," where he argued for the opposition viewpoint, together with William Dalrymple, and Charles Glass.
+In October 2007, Douglas Murray, David Aaronovitch and Ibn Warraq participated in an Intelligence Squared debate "We Should Not Be Reluctant to Assert the Superiority of Western Values," where Ramadan, William Dalrymple and Charles Glass argued for the opposition viewpoint.

 In October 2010, he debated with Christopher Hitchens as to whether Islam was a religion of peace.